OfficeDev/office-js-docs-pr/docs/outlook/smart-alerts-onmessagesend-walkthrough.md

 If you implemented the optional steps to customize a dialog button or override the send mode option in this walkthrough, you also need to configure the task pane.

 > [!NOTE]
-> In supported versions of classic Outlook on Windows prior to Version 2412 (Build 18324.20000), you can customize the text of the dialog button without implementing a task pane or function command.
+> In Outlook on the web, new Outlook on Windows, supported versions of classic Outlook on Windows prior to Version 2412 (Build 18324.20000), and Outlook on Mac, you can customize the text of the **Don't Send** button without implementing a task pane or function command.
+Although the task pane is needed in this sample, it isn't a requirement to be able to customize the button text or override the send mode option in these clients.
 >
-> In all supported versions of classic Outlook on Windows,
-> Although the task pane is needed in this implementation, it isn't a requirement to customize the text of a dialog button or override the send mode option in Outlook on the web,
+> In classic Outlook on Windows starting in Version 2412 (Build 18324.20000), you must implement a task pane or function command to customize the **Take Action** button.
+This is because the **Take Action** button only appears in the Smart Alerts dialog when a task pane or function command is implemented in the add-in.

 1. Navigate to the **./src/taskpane** folder, then open **taskpane.html**.
 1. Select the entire **\<body\>** node (including its open and close tags) and replace it with the following code.